dkl/launchpad-freebasic.dkl/readme.txt

     lib/freebasic/ - runtime libraries which are statically linked into FB programs.

-Problems:

-  * How to split FreeBASIC up into packages, what packages to provide?

-    Everything in one "freebasic" package?
-Separate libfreebasic-dev? rtlib/gfxlib2 separated? "freebasic" as meta-package that pulls in "freebasic-compiler" and others?
-Bindings in separate arch=any packages such as freebasic-crt/gtk/png etc.?

-    In any case, installing the "freebasic" package should always provide at least a working fbc + rtlib/gfxlib2 + core headers (fbgfx.bi, file.bi, dir.bi & co).

-    Maybe it doesn't make sense to have a libfreebasic-dev package separate from freebasic, because they're only really useful together.
-    But technically the rtlib/gfxlib2 could be used without fbc (a corner case example of that is bootstrapping fbc itself - then freebasic-bootstrap could build-depend on libfreebasic-dev).
+To do:

-  * Unknown copyright/license on some files
+* Unknown copyright/license on some files; debian/copyright needs further
+  improvement
 * FB runtime libs are only available as .a libs, not as .so yet.
   GNU/Linux distros often prefer shared libs though.
+  Should there be a shared libfreebasic?
 * Potential library name conflict: libfb also is a framebuffer library, may need to be renamed to libfreebasic

-To do:

 * add Vcs-Browser, Vcs-Git
 * make RPMs
 * upload to Launchpad + OBS
-* old ideas for Debian packaging: http://www.freebasic.net/forum/viewtopic.php?p=99209
 * freebasic-dbg, freebasic-doc?
-* cross-compiling packages based on gcc-multilib/mingw-w64 etc.: freebasic-linux-x86
-		freebasic-linux-x86-64
-		freebasic-linux-arm
-		freebasic-win32
-		freebasic-win64 (or freebasic-mingw-w64-i386, freebasic-mingw-w64-x86-64, to match the mingw-w64 package names?)
-		probably all using the lib*-dev format?
-	and "freebasic" depends on the default libs for native compiling.
+* For freebasic-gtk we may need to do something like freebasic-gtk{2|3} which each depend on freebasic-gtk and the corresponding libgtk*-dev package, because FB's GTK headers support both GTK2 and GTK3, but the two libgtk*-dev packages can't be installed in parallel.